KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/advancing.md

 </p>

 <p align="justify">
-&ensp;&ensp;&ensp;&ensp;Basically, we have taxi driver info, such as name, last name, and age, and we want to create a pipeline that reads that data, formats them and then prints them.
+&ensp;&ensp;&ensp;&ensp;Basically, we have taxi driver info, such as name, last name, and age, and we want to create a pipeline that reads that data, formats, and then prints them.
 The thing is that we want to do that for green and yellow taxi drivers.
 Usually, we could implement 4 operators, 2 per cab.
 However, there's no need for that.
 Let's first take a look at what DAG we could create.
 You can check the DAG file <a href="https://github.com/KattsonBastos/astro-airflow-certification/blob/main/dag_authoring/astro/dags/not_so_dynamic_tasks.py
 ">here</a>.
 <br>
 &ensp;&ensp;&ensp;&ensp;The first thing we'll need is a dictionary.
 Consider the following: